IHDE-Alliance/ISTP_metadata/v1.0.0/faq.md

 ### How long have the ISTP Guidelines been around?
 Is it mature?

-Ramona Kessel at the NASA Space Physics Data Facility ([SPDF](https://spdf.gsfc.nasa.gov)) began coordinating development of the ISTP Guidelines in 1993? as part of the International Solar-Terrestrial Physics Project ([ISTP](https://pwg.gsfc.nasa.gov)).
+Ramona L. Kessel and Robert E. McGuire at the NASA Space Physics Data Facility ([SPDF](https://spdf.gsfc.nasa.gov)) began coordinating development of the ISTP Guidelines in 1991 as part of the International Solar-Terrestrial Physics Project ([ISTP](https://pwg.gsfc.nasa.gov)).
 It was used by the Polar, Wind, and Geotail missions initially and then adopted by later missions, including Cluster, MMS, Van Allen Probes.

 ### How does the ISTP Guidelines relate to other guidelines/specifications?
 Earth sciences has a similar set of metadata guidelines in the [CF conventions](https://cfconventions.org/)